Euro crisis, yuan sow discord as G20 gathers

 From Brasilia to Tokyo, impatience has grown at Europe's failure to turn the page on a debt drama that has roiled markets and threatens to shatter confidence in a fragile world recovery.

-Disagreement within the euro zone over how to recapitalize banks and stabilize Greece make any breakthrough unlikely at the two-day G20 ministerial meeting starting in Paris on Friday, with policymakers targeting an EU summit on October 23 as the key forum.
+Disagreement within the euro zone over how to recapitalise banks and stabilise Greece make any breakthrough unlikely at the two-day G20 ministerial meeting starting in Paris on Friday, with policymakers targeting an EU summit on October 23 as the key forum.

 Anger has resurfaced in Washington over the level of the yuan, prompting warnings from Beijing that a bill approved by the U.S. Senate on Tuesday to press China to lift its value could prompt a trade war and derail efforts to promote global growth.